lewelove/vellum/README.md

 ## Philosophy

 - **The Album as the Atomic Unit**.
 Vellum focuses purely on collection and management of albums.
-The point is to bring feeling of physical collecting to the digital landscape.
+The point is to bring feeling of physical collecting to the digital one.
 Album is the base unit of Vellum because album is the base unit of any music collection in real life.

 - **Immutable Audio / Mutable Metadata**.
 A ripped audio files should be a bit-perfect preservation of the original media.
 Audio files are inherently static; your metadata is inherently dynamic.
 This is why Vellum treats the audio file strictly as a read-only source and separates everything mutable into separate ancillary files.